portellam/libvirt-hooks/README.md

 ## Contents
 ### Why?
-Libvirt is a tool which manages VMs (Guests) and the platforms which run those Guests (example: QEMU, KVM).
+Libvirt is a tool which manages guests (VMs) and the platforms which run those VMs (example: QEMU, KVM).
 Libvirt includes logic to watch for specific events on the Host OS (ex: Linux) to allow for script execution.

 Scripts are not available out-of-the-box in Libvirt, but are possible if you understand Linux, `systemd`, and a scripting language (ex: Bash, Python).
-**This is not acceptable,** should we as a [community](#9-credits) wish to attract newcomers to VMs, [VFIO](#vfio), and Linux as a whole.
+**This is not acceptable** should we as a community wish to attract newcomers to VMs, VFIO, and Linux as a whole.

-To assist beginners (and others), included are some incredibly necessary scripts for Guests.
+To assist beginners (and others), included are some useful scripts for VMs.

 ### Related Projects
 | Project                             | Codeberg          | GitHub          |